OrdnanceSurvey/ios-sdk-demo-locate-me/README.md

 Description
 ---

 A demo app using the iOS Openspace SDK to display the user's location to make use of location services.
+Also includes an example of search functionality, allowing offline searches from Ordnance Survey's 50k Gazetteer, OS Locator and Code-Point Open datasets.

 ![ScreenShot](screenshot.png "Screenshot of OSLocateMe app")

 Getting started
 ---

+#### Requirements

+This project requires the following points are met:

+- Minimum iOS version: 6.0.1
+- Xcode version: 4.5.2
+- iOS Openspace SDK version: 0.5_086

 #### Register for an OS OpenSpace API Key